1932 – 1949

 Weller Truck Parts was well on its way to becoming the largest remanufacturer of heavy duty driveline components, not only on the block but in the entire country.

 1993 – 2001

 After surviving “Y2K,” construction began on our current headquarters on Gezon Parkway.
 This facility opened the following year, 2001, and was named The Weller Truck Parts Reman Center.

 2001 – Now

 There have been additional expansions to our headquarters later and many more stores added from coast to coast.
 We now find ourselves in our present state: The largest heavy duty drivetrain remanufacturer in the world.

 The Weller Team has proven to be dedicated to serving the customer and making the Weller name a respected name in the industry.
 In turn, the immediate Weller Family has been committed to their extended family—the Weller Truck Team.
 This commitment and dedication to the future success of the Weller brand, the Weller Family, and the entire Weller Team led to a partnership in 2014 with Jasper Engines and Transmission, a 100% Associate Owned ESOP, which re-manufactures a wide range of products in three plants including gas & diesel engines, Automatic and Standard Transmissions, Differentials, and NASCAR transmissions.
-Jasper also owns Jasper Electric Motors, Jasper Innovative Solutions, and Jasper Eco-Tech and have over 40 locations throughout the United States.
+Jasper also owns Jasper Electric Motors, Jasper Innovative Solutions, and Jasper Eco-Tech and have 50 locations throughout the United States.